jpreprocess/jlabel/crates/jlabel-question/README.md

 # jlabel-question

-Full-context label question parser and matcher.
+Parser and matcher of htsvoice full-context-label questions.

 ## Usage